-My office suite includes a large art and play studio as well as a cozy talk-therapy room and a bathroom.
+My office suite includes a large, sunny space as well as a cozy talk-therapy room and a bathroom.

 - Art Therapy